Reaching the station platform could take six minutes at the deepest stations.

-“The primary drivers include the existing terrain in the Downtown area; soil properties and underground utilities; light rail operational requirements such as how steep light rail can climb, and special track work; high-rise buildings with underground tiebacks; and other underground infrastructure such as the existing light rail tunnel, and SR-99 north tunnel portal,” Rachelle Cunningham, a Sound Transit spokesperson said in an email.
+“The primary drivers include the existing terrain in the Downtown area; soil properties and underground utilities; light rail operational requirements such as how steep light rail can climb, and special track work; high-rise buildings with underground tiebacks; and other underground infrastructure such as the existing light rail tunnel, and SR-99 north tunnel portal,” Cunningham said in an email.

-The new Westlake Station, like the Fukutoshin Line, involves a delicate dance with another underground transit line — the existing Link Line 1 (or Green Line by some).
+The new Westlake Station, like the Fukutoshin Line, involves a delicate dance with another underground transit line — the existing Link Line 1 (aka Central Link).
 The newer line is forced to take the deeper route.
-Cunningham said skyscaper foundations are also at play: “The depth of the new Westlake Station is determined by the need to avoid conflicts with underground obstructions such as building tiebacks and the existing Westlake Station under Pine Street.”
+Cunningham said skyscraper foundations are also at play: “The depth of the new Westlake Station is determined by the need to avoid conflicts with underground obstructions such as building tiebacks and the existing Westlake Station under Pine Street.”

 In contrast, Uptown and South Lake Union Stations are deep to accommodate tunneling underneath the SR-99 highway tunnel portal.
 Midtown Station is so deep because its neighboring stations are deep.
 Sound Transit is assuming a deep station at the Chinatown-International District station just to the east.
 Since the stations are only a half-mile apart with the Midtown Station on a hill and Chinatown-International District station on tideflats, space is limited for the tunnel to change depths between the two.
 In other words, a deep Chinatown-International District station means a deep Midtown Station, and so on down the line.